rising32/roadmap/README.md

 # Roadmap of Web Development

-## Browsers

-- chrome, firefox, opera, safari, edge
-- devtools

-## Text editors

-- notepad
-- notepad++, visual studio code, atom, brackets, sublime

-## HTML

-- tags
-- elements
-- attributes
-- attribute values

-## CSS

-- selectors
- - tags
- - classes
- - ids
- - pseudo
-- property
-- value

-## Hosting

-## Command Line

-- moving betweend directories
-- creating files and directories
-- deleting
-- copying
-- moving
-- permissions

-## Version Control (Git)

-- repository
-- commit
-- push
-- pull

-## Sass

-- variables
-- nesting
-- mixins

-## JavaScript

-- programming fundamentals
-- DOM

-## Automation

-## Content Management

-- WordPresss

-## Databases
+## Getting Started

+### Operating System

+What operating system your computer runs on.

+- Mac, Windows, Linux

+### Browsers

+Where you view a website.

+- Chrome, Firefox, Safari, Edge, Internet Explorer
+- DevTools

+### Text editors

+Where you edit a website.

+- Notepad or TextEdit
+- Notepad++, Visual Studio Code, Atom, Brackets, Sublime, Coda

+### The Internet

+How computers communicate with each other.

+- Domains
+- Servers
+- IP Addresses
+- URLs
+- HTTP protocol

+## Front End

+### HTML

+Structure: how a website is structured.

+- Syntax and Terminology: tags, elements, attributes, and attribute values
+- Concepts: block vs. inline elements
+- Formatting
+- tables, forms, lists, headings
+- Metadata

+### CSS

+Style: how a website looks.

+- Syntax and Terminology: selectors and properties, tags, classes, ids, pseudo
+- Positioning: absolute, relative, fixed, static
+- Box model
+- Padding and margins
+- Flex, float
+- Inheritance
+- Colors, text formatting
+- CSS Animations

+### JavaScript

+Interactivity: what a website can do.

+- Programming basics

+## System Administration

+### Hosting

+- Dedicated servers vs. VPS

+### Command Line

+- Windows or UNIX-like (Mac and Linux)
+- Moving betweend directories
+- Creating files and directories
+- Deleting files and directories
+- Copying files and directories
+- Moving files and directories
+- Permissions

+### Version Control

+How to maintain changes to your project.

+- Terminology: Repository, commit, push, pull, branch, merge
+- GitHub, GitLab, BitBucket

+### Workflow and Automation

+- Node.js
+- Gulp and Grunt
+- Webpack

+### Sass

+- Terminology and Concepts: Variables, nesting, mixins

+## Backend

+### Server

+Web server software.

+- Apache or nginx

+### PHP

+A backend programming language.

+- Connecting to a database

+### Databases

+Where data is stored.

+- MySQL

+### Content Management

+- Content management system: WordPress
+- Static site generators: Jekyll